 Tourist Tip:

-Stepping away from the political sphere, we venture into the realm of royalty with Charlottenburg Palace.
-Constructed in the late 17th century as a summer residence for Queen Sophie Charlotte, the wife of Elector Frederick III, the palace is a true masterpiece of Baroque and Rococo architecture.
+Dropping the political theme we move to the regal area with Charlottenburg Palace.
+Built in the late 17th century as the summer palace for the queen Sofie Charlotte, wife of the elector Frederick III, the palace represents one of the best examples and examples of Baroque and Rococo styles.

 Tourist Tip: